awsdocs/ec2-image-builder-user-guide/doc_source/toe-action-modules.md

   - path: <skip section file name>
 ```

-For more information, see [Override the Linux housekeeping script](security-best-practices.md#override-linux-housekeeping-script)
+For more information, see [Override the Linux clean up script](security-best-practices.md#override-linux-cleanup-script)

 **Output**
 None\.